flynneva/godot_ros/README.md

 Clone this repo into your `godot/modules/` directory.

+Alternatively you can place this module in an external `~/modules` directory and pass in the filepath to scons at build time.

 Modify the `godot_ros/SCsub` file with your ROS2 distro and desired cpp compiler flag.

 ```